All Products

 If no service is deployed, the instance list is empty.

-You can configure a Logtail to collect logs.
-This section describes two common configurations: container standard output and container file logs.
-For more complex configurations, see Collect text logs from hosts.
+You can configure Logtail to collect logs based on your requirements.
+This section describes how to perform two common configurations: collecting container standard output and collecting logs from files in containers.
+For more information about advanced configurations, see Collect host text logs.

 1. Log on to the Simple Log Service console.

-4. Click Use Existing Machine Groups, select the machine group from Step 1 (the one you manually created for a public resource group or the one EAS automatically created for a dedicated resource group), and then click Next.
+4. Click Use Existing Machine Groups, select the machine group that you manually created in Step 1 for the public resource group or the one automatically created for the dedicated resource group, and then click Next.

-5. (Optional) To exclude EAS internal logs when using a custom image, enable Container Filtering in the Input configuration section.
-Then, add a Container Label Blacklist.
+5. (Optional) If you are deploying a service with a custom image and want to exclude EAS engine logs, enable Container Filtering in the Input configuration section.
+Then, add an entry to the Container Label Blacklist.
 Set Label Name to io.kubernetes.container.name and Label Value to easworker.

 1. In the Import Data section, click Kubernetes - File.

-3. Click Use Existing Machine Groups, select the machine group from Step 1 (the one you manually created for a public resource group or the one EAS automatically created for a dedicated resource group), and then click Next.
+3. Click Use Existing Machine Groups, select the machine group that you manually created in Step 1 for the public resource group or the one automatically created for the dedicated resource group, and then click Next.

 4. On the Logtail Configurations wizard page, configure the parameters and click Next.

-In the Input configuration section, you must configure File Path, which specifies the path of the files to collect.
-For more information about other parameters, see Collect text logs from Kubernetes containers in DaemonSet mode.
+In the Input configuration section, you must configure the File Path (the path of the files to collect).
+For information about other parameters, see Collect text logs from Kubernetes containers in DaemonSet mode.

 1. Log on to the Simple Log Service console.